Cyphrme/FileVer/README.md

 # FileVer
 -------------------------------------

-FileVer (File Version) automatically versions files for packaging and distribution.
+File versioning package `filever` automatically versions files for packaging and distribution.
 File versioning is essential for browser cache busting for Javascript, HTML, CSS, images, and other assets loaded by the browser.

-FileVer has two main functions:
+`filever` has two main functions:
- 1. (Version) Hash versioned files and generate FileVer.
+ 1. (Version) Hash versioned files and generate filever.
 Place new versioned files into an output directory.
 Delete any old versions of that file.
  2. (Replace) In the output directory (`dist`), update references in source files to versioned files.

-We recommend using FileVer in conjunction with [watchmod][watchmod] and once configured, a file change will trigger a global update of file versions and references in source files, making development fast and painless.
-Compared to other methods, FileVer shines when source files refer to versioned files and when file contents are frequently updated and changed.
+We recommend using `filever` in conjunction with [watchmod][watchmod] and once configured, a file change will trigger a global update of file versions and references in source files, making development fast and painless.
+Compared to other methods, `filever` shines when source files refer to versioned files and when file contents are frequently updated and changed.

-FileVer may be used in pipelines that involves these keywords:
-TypeScript, Sass, Go Templates, handlebars, Javascript minification, HTML minification, and CSS minification.
+`filever` may be used in pipelines that involves these keywords: TypeScript, Sass, Go Templates, handlebars, Javascript minification, HTML minification, and CSS minification.

 # Version